Faculty Affairs Committee

 - Any other matter pertaining to faculty welfare.

-The Faculty Affairs Committee is responsible for the maintenance of the School of Pharmacy Bylaws, and will also
+The Faculty Affairs Committee is responsible for the maintenance of the School of Pharmacy Bylaws, and also advises

-advise the Executive Committee of the School on recommended changes, additions or
+the Executive Committee of the School on recommended changes, additions or deletions

-deletions to the School of Pharmacy Faculty and Staff Policy and Procedures Manual.
+to the School of Pharmacy Faculty and Staff Policy and Procedures Manual.
+The Committee

-The Committee elects its own officers at its initial meeting of the new year and report
+The Faculty Affairs Committee elects its own officers at its initial meeting of the new year and report its minutes,

 The Faculty Affairs Committee serves as the standing committee of the faculty to foster, promote and assess teaching